 Today was a long day.
 Car rides seem to be our life at this point.
-We started in Kigali and drove out to Nyamasheke, which takes 3ish hours.
-Thankfully the views are amazing nearly every direction you look.
+We started in Kigali and drove out to Nyamasheke, which takes about 3 hours.
+Thankfully, the views are amazing in nearly every direction.

 Gisheke is a new station to the Muraho family and it's a really interesting one to keep an eye on.
-It's located nearby both Kilimbi and Rugali, but has a very fascinating element - it's only accessible by boat.
-There are literally no roads that run to Gisheke, so all the coffee that's received at the station is by way of boat on the bordering Lake Kivu.
+It's located near both Kilimbi and Rugali, but has a very fascinating element - it's only accessible by boat.
+There are literally no roads that run to Gisheke.
+All the coffee received at the station is by way of boat on the bordering Lake Kivu.
 How cool is that!?

-So we jumped on a boat nearby Rugali and made our way to Gisheke.
-On the ride, Gaudam pointed out a few small islands on the lake with a handful of houses and some coffee plants growing - these cherries exclusively go to Gisheke and I think will make for an interesting micro-lot of coffee.
+So we jumped on a boat near Rugali and made our way to Gisheke.
+On the ride, Gaudam pointed out a few small islands on the lake, with a handful of houses and some coffee plants growing.
+These cherries exclusively go to Gisheke and, in my opinion, will make for an interesting micro-lot of coffee.

-Then we saw the tiniest little island that was maybe 50 feet by 50 feet with a couple of cows grazing and we were both baffled.
-Get this, Lake Kivu has cows, native to this area that swim.
-Blew my mind!
+Then we saw the tiniest little island that was maybe 50 feet by 50 feet with a couple of cows grazing.
+We were both baffled.
+Get this: Lake Kivu has cows, native to this area that swim.
+That blew my mind!
 Another fun Lake Kivu fact - it goes as deep as 480 metres and has a natural offset of methane gas (probably to do with the swimming cows) that the country is considering utilizing for electricity!
 Super neat.

-So we landed our boat and hiked into Gisheke.
-It's a washing station that previously existed and the Muraho family has purchased and upgraded just a few months ago, before the season started.
-Their manager Balthazaar used to work at Rugali and exceled there, so they have now given him this opportunity to manage his own station!
-From what we saw, the station is organized, the staff seems to be motivated to work hard, the infrastructure is great - there's 6 fermentation tanks, so prepped for large volumes when they come.
-Emma and Gaudam gave some critiques as the "bossmen" do when they come to visit, but overall we were impressed and now excited to cup the coffee of Gisheke on Sunday or Monday.
+We landed our boat and hiked into Gisheke.
+It's a washing station that previously existed.
+The Muraho family has purchased and upgraded it just a few months ago, before the season started.
+Their manager, Balthazaar, used to work at Rugali and excelled there.
+So, they have now given him the opportunity to manage his own station!
+From what we saw, the station is organized, the staff seems to be motivated to work hard, and the infrastructure is great - there's 6 fermentation tanks, prepped for large volumes when they come.
+Emma and Gaudam gave some critiques as the "bossmen" do when they come to visit.
+But overall, we were impressed and now excited to cup the coffee of Gisheke on Sunday or Monday.
 Super scenic station for photographs too.

-We hiked back to the boat which thankfully waited for us and continued to Kilimbi.
+We hiked back to the boat, which had thankfully waited for us, and continued to Kilimbi.
 Last season, we drove to Kilimbi pretty easily.
 I mean the road wasn't perfect, but the team at Muraho had built bridges, connected the road system and made Kilimbi accessible by car.
 It was neat to arrive from a different perspective and hike up from the water.

 Kilimbi has become the 'experimental' station and we love that!
-The washed coffees look SO clean and personally I was a big fan this year.
-There's a handful of different styles of honey process happening, including one which we originally came up with the concept.
-We have it on our menu as Kilimbi Experimental, but the team here is calling it Hydro and I think that might just stick.
+The washed coffees look SO clean and, personally, I was a big fan this year.
+There's a handful of different styles of honey process happening, including one concept which we originally came up with.
+We have it on our menu as Kilimbi Experimental, but the team here is calling it Hydro, and I think that might just stick.
 The idea came from influence in the wine industry, from a process called Appassimento.
 The concept in that industry is to dry the grapes and let the sugars concentrate before juicing, leading to a more sweet style of red wine - this happens in Northern Italy, in Valpolicella.
-For us, we wanted to have the sweet, fruit forward flavors of a Natural processed coffee with the clean and crisp flavors of a Washed coffee.
-A fun experiment for us with overall positive results thus far.
+For us, we wanted to have the sweet, fruit forward flavours of a Natural processed coffee with the clean and crisp flavours of a Washed coffee.
+A fun experiment for us, with overall positive results, thus far.
 It's also nice to see it has led to further experimenting by Muraho with half a dozen or so trials happening while we were there.

 We brought coffee brewing equipment with us on the trip, as we always do while traveling to origin.
 What I mean is we physically brought it with us on the boat today and hiked in with it with the plan to share a bag of Kilimbi from Rosso with Joseph and his team, then to brew it for them so they could try it.
 They were incredibly proud to see the bag with their name on it and excited to try the coffee.
 It turned into a crash course brewing lesson and they now want their own brewing gear.
 These guys have never tried the coffee they produce as they're so many stages away from the actual brew - resting, dry milling, roasting, grinding, brewing.
 Bringing the brewing component to them was very heart warming.